Narcolapser/Octo/README.md

 *	Copy selected section of log file.
 *	Fix threading so the UI doesn't freeze when the treeview is being populated.
 *	Fix filters to leverage the SQL backend
+*	Edit logging files to turn certain logs on and off

 Features to work on:
 *	Nest logs: there are instances of the same log for different days.
 I'd like to